Need Victoria’s help?

-Akita Doesn't Like Strangers or Being Groomed.
+Akita Doesn't Like Strangers or Being Groomed

-Q: We have a 22-month old Akita and he hates being groomed or bathed – he snaps and snarls.
+Question: We have a 22-month old Akita and he hates being groomed or bathed – he snaps and snarls.
 He is adorable in every other way at home but he’s not great with strangers – he bares his teeth if they want to pet him.
 He has never been hit (I know this as we have had him since a pup) but it is unnerving when out on walks when people he doesn’t know come toward him to say hello.
 Most people we have met have been dog owners and understand.

-Karen, North Wales
+--Karen, North Wales

-Puppy Mill Rescue is aggressive towards men.
+Puppy Mill Rescue is aggressive towards men

-Q: Hi Victoria!
+Question: Hi Victoria!
 I love your show!
 I have two mini Australian shepherds.
 My female Alice was rescued from a puppy mill.
 She is very territorial when it comes to men.
 The second a man comes near her she begins barking non-stop.
 I’ve tried my command leave it, ignoring her, giving men treats to entice her, but nothing has worked!
 How do I get her to be more comfortable around men?
 Any advice would be much appreciated!
 Thank you!

-Lauren, Norman, OK
+--Lauren, Norman, OK